CSS : Cascading Style Sheets

 Grid is similar to flexbox but designed to control multi-access layouts.
 Grid gives you precise control of items in two dimensions

-Defined by display: grid
+Defined by display: grid on the container.

 Important CSS Grid terminology: